Gillig Phantom: School bus (1986-1993)

-Introduced in 1986, production of the Phantom School Bus ended after 1993.
-In a fashion similar to the long-running Gillig Transit Coach School Bus, while available across the United States, sales of the Phantom School Bus were concentrated to operators on the West Coast.
-Although initially well-received, sales of the vehicle dropped off at the end of the 1980s.
-As school bus production became increasingly competitive in the early 1990s, Gillig ended production of the Phantom School Bus after 1993, concluding 7 years of school bus production.
+For 1986, Gillig introduced the Phantom School Bus, replacing the Transit Coach School Bus that the company discontinued in 1982.
+The first fully redesigned Gillig school bus in 46 years, the Phantom school bus was derived directly from its mass-transit namesake.
+Again competing against the Crown Supercoach, Gillig concentrated sales of the model line to operators on the West Coast, though it was available across the United States.
+As school bus production became increasingly competitive in the early 1990s (leading Crown Coach to close its doors), Gillig ended production of the Phantom School Bus after 1993, ending over half a century of school bus assembly.

-Using much of the mass-transit Gillig Phantom as a donor platform, the design was the first fully redesigned Gillig school bus in 46 years.
-While used in mass-transit and motorcoach construction, the monocoque (unibody) chassis construction of the Phantom was largely untested in the school bus segment (with the notable exception of the Crown Supercoach).
-As a consequence of using the Phantom chassis, Gillig was also forced to abandon the mid-engine layout offered by the Transit Coach.

-Gillig offered the Phantom School Bus in two body lengths during its production: 37 feet (78 passenger capacity) and 40 feet (84 or 87 passenger capacity).
-As federal regulations of the time did not permit the use of a 102" width body for a school bus, the Phantom School Bus used the narrower 96" body width of the Phantom (discontinued in 2004).
+The Phantom School Bus was offered in two body lengths during its production: 37 feet (78 passenger capacity) and 40 feet (84 or 87 passenger capacity).
+At the time, federal regulations did not permit the use of a 102-inch body width for school buses, so the vehicle used the narrower 96-inch body (discontinued in 2004).
+As a consequence of using the new-generation design, Gillig was forced to abandon the mid-engine engine option offered by its Transit Coach predecessor.

 For its 1986 introduction, Gillig offered the Phantom School Bus a range of diesel engines, including the Caterpillar 3208 V8 (school buses were largely the only Phantoms with this engine) and the Detroit Diesel 6V92TA (replacing the 6V71 from the Transit Coach).
-The Phantom school bus was available with several transmission choices; all of which were carried over from the Transit Coach: the Allison MT-643 and MT-647 4-speed automatics; the MT-654CR 5-speed automatic; and the heavier-duty HT-747 automatic.
+The Phantom school bus was available with several transmission choices, all of which were carried over from the Transit Coach: the Allison MT-643 and MT-647 4-speed automatics; the MT-654CR 5-speed automatic; and the heavier-duty HT-747 automatic.
 For school districts with mountainous terrain, the Phantom offered two manual transmission options: the Fuller Roadranger RT6610 and RT11610 10-speeds.